-i.
-Travel for Required Meetings and Trainings
+Travel for Required Meetings and Trainings:

-Applicants may identify costs to travel to obtain training related to human trafficking, but ALL law enforcement and victim service applicants must include costs associated with travel, lodging, per diem, and ground transportation for each of the following required events:
+Applicants may identify costs to travel to obtain training related to human trafficking, but all law enforcement and victim service applicants must include costs associated with travel, lodging, per diem, and ground transportation for each of the following required events:

-- One OJP- or DOJ-sponsored trafficking task force training, 21/2 to 3 days, in a location to be determined. - One OVC/BJA kickoff meeting or grantee meeting, 2 days in Washington, DC.
+- One OJP or DOJ sponsored trafficking task force training, 4 days in a location to be determined. - One Enhanced Collaborative Model Task Force kickoff meeting or grantee meeting, 2 days in a location to be determined. - Three OVC grantee meetings: 1 person, 2 days in location to be determined.
+(Victim service applicants only).

-Please note: Travel costs associated with key staff who are not directly employed by the grantee organization (e.g., a consultant, speaker, key local task force member) must be listed under the "consultant" category on the budget detail worksheet.
+Please note: Travel costs associated with key staff who are not directly employed by the grantee organization (a consultant, speaker, or key local task force member) must be listed under the "consultant" category on the Budget Detail Worksheet.

-ii.
-Direct Victim Services (Victim Service Applicants Only)
+Direct Victim Services: (Victim Service Applicants Only)

-Victim service applicants must dedicate a line item, within the appropriate budget category, for each of the direct services outlined in Appendix B. Each direct service must be addressed, whether or not there is a charge to the grant.
-For example, if employment assistance services are provided at no charge to the grant and are not being applied as match, this service would still be listed a line item in the budget under direct services with a \$0 and a narrative justification stating that services are provided free of change.
+Victim Service applicants must dedicate a line item, within the appropriate budget category, for each of the direct services outlined in Appendix B. Each direct service must be addressed, whether or not there is a charge to the grant.
+For example, if employment assistance services are provided at no charge to the grant and are not being applied as match, this service would still be listed as a line item in the budget under direct services with a \$0 and a narrative justification that states services are provided free of charge.
 Funds awarded through OVC are intended to support the cost of direct services for victims, either in-house or through subcontractors or fee-for-service through other community-based agencies.
-Applicants that fail to dedicate adequate funding to support direct services, and applicants that propose to perform all work in-house, without demonstrated collaboration with other communitybased agencies, will not be considered responsive to the solicitation.
+Applicants that fail to dedicate adequate funding to support direct services, and applicants that propose to perform all work in-house, without demonstrated collaboration with other community-based agencies, will not be considered responsive to the solicitation.

-iii.
-Administrative Costs
+Administrative Costs:

-Grant funds awarded through this cooperative agreement are to support costs for the key activities of this program (investigation of human trafficking crimes; direct services to victims; training and professional development; and data collection and evaluation).
-In total, no more than ten percent of the total direct cost of each applicant's budget may be dedicated to support administrative personnel costs.
-(Indirect costs supported with a federally approved Indirect Cost Rate Agreement are not included within this ten-percent limit.)
-Under the personnel section of the budget, applicants must clearly indicate the percentage of time that staff are dedicating to the key activities noted above and must clearly indicate the portion of time an employee may dedicate to administrative activities, including human trafficking task force administration.
+Grant funds awarded through this cooperative agreement are to support costs for the key activities of this program (task force coordination; investigation of human trafficking crimes; direct services to victims; training and professional development; and data collection and evaluation).
+Administrative personnel costs related to executive-level leadership and accounting/financial administration should not exceed more than 10 percent of the total direct cost of the project.
+(Task force coordinator positions and indirect costs supported with a federally approved Indirect Cost Rate Agreement are not included within this 10 percent limit.)
+Under the personnel section of the budget, applicants must clearly indicate the percentage of time that staff are dedicating to the key activities noted above, or if the position is primarily administrative.

-Consultant rates may not exceed the maximum of \$650 per day or, if paid by the hour, \$81.25 per hour for a maximum 8-hour workday.
-Consultants or other providers who are donating the cost of their services as match toward the project are also subject to the \$81.25-per-hour limitation.
+Consultant Rates: Consultant rates may not exceed the maximum of \$650 per day or, if paid by the hour, \$81.25 per hour for a maximum 8-hour workday.
+Consultants or other providers who are donating the cost of their services as match toward the project are also subject to the \$81.25 per hour limitation.
 Rates that exceed the maximum rate must be strongly justified by the applicant at the time of the application and approved in writing by OVC and BJA after the award is made.

-iv.
-Program Match

-A 25-percent match is required (see Budget Information).
+Program Match: A 25 percent match is required (see Budget Information).

 c.
-Non-Competitive Procurement Contracts in Excess of Simplified Acquisition Threshold d.
+Non-Competitive Procurement Contracts In Excess of Simplified Acquisition Threshold d.
 Pre-Agreement Cost Approvals